a4k-mod/A4K_Recommendations/Make Recommendation.md

 # Requesting an add-on to be added to the recommendations list

-If you would like to request an add-on be added, please [submit an issue](https://github.com/a4k-mod/A4K_Recommendations/issues) with the following information:
+If you would like to request an add-on be added, please fork the [Recommended Add-ons](https://github.com/a4k-mod/A4K_Recommendations/blob/fd69bf7c878fa07f7bb6682175936889f2763a17/Recommended%20Add-ons.md) file & add your recommendation using the following information template:

 ## Basic Information to Include
 - [ ] Name of add-on